Amending a Bankruptcy

 The Bankruptcy File Can be Reopened to Include the Debt

-If this debt comes to the debtor’s attention, they can call their bankruptcy attorney fort worth in order to consult with them about their options.
+If this debt comes to the debtor’s attention, they can call their dallas bankruptcy attorney in order to consult with them about their options.
 If the debt is a small amount, such as an amount under a couple hundred dollars, then the chances are that it would be more beneficial to pay the debt than to include it in the bankruptcy.
 The reason for this is that to open the file, there is a court fee, as well as additional, unforeseen attorney work that must be performed in order to get the debt included in the bankruptcy and eliminated.

 Contact An Attorney For Specific Advice About Your Situation